 Several Institutes have experimental plants, special design bureaus, botanical gardens, etc. The Presidium of NAS RA also includes Fundamental Scientific Library, International Scientific Educational Center, "Gitutyun" Publishing-House and subsidiary services.

 Within the Presidium there are scientific Commissions and Councils (Publication's Council, Computing Technology Application Commission, Expert Commission on protection of Lake Sevan) and Councils on particular scientific area in every Division.
-The scientists of NAS RA are participate in scientific programs of many international foundations and other organizations.
+The scientists of NAS RA participate in scientific programs of many international foundations and other organizations.

 Cooperation with Scientific Institutions